-Ofori lives with his father.
-At home, duties include washing clothes, helping in the kitchen and running errands.
+In his home, Ofori helps by washing clothes, helping in the kitchen and running errands.
+He lives with his father.
 His father is sometimes employed.
 There are 3 children in the family.

 For fun, Ofori enjoys soccer, singing and art.
 He attends church activities and Bible class regularly and is in high school where his performance is average.